 Each applicant will be required to complete the tables below.
 Please complete the information for as many requirements as possible, leaving blank only those requirements for which there is no evidence available in the submitted documents.
 The assessors will follow up on requirements with no documentary evidence provided, during either the telephone assessment or the on-site assessment.

-Requirement Numbers correspond to the numbers in the Requirements Checklist of the Acceptance Testing Best Practice.
+Requirement Numbers correspond to the numbers in the Requirements Checklist of the Requirements Definition for Lotteries Best Practice.
 For each number, there follows a summary of the Base Requirement, its Level ("Must", "Should", "May", etc.) and a pointer to the Reference in the Best Practice where the requirement is specified.

 As each organization must provide documents from two projects, applicants must specify for each project where evidence of meeting each requirement may be found.
 The document identifiers from the Document Checklist should be used in the "Document in which evidence is found" columns.
 "Reference within Document" should be a section number or other pointer indicating where in the document such evidence may be found.